 At OSS Health, an Ankle Arthroscopy is performed as an outpatient procedure so you are able to return home the same day as your procedure.

 During the procedure the following steps are performed:

 The incision is then closed with small sutures or bandages.
-Total surgical time is usually less than 1 hour and you are able to return home shortly after the procedure.
+Total surgical time is usually less than one hour, and you are able to return home shortly after the procedure.